Génépi: Génépi at home

 Génépi can be made at home through the simple addition of prepared herbs to vodka or grain alcohol.
 The chopped, dried wormwood flowers are sold in southwestern Europe in small sachets similar to tea bags.
 Home-brewing instructions, as well as ingredients, can be found online.
 For the more adventurous, the flowers and herbs can be harvested in July and August.
 After drying and chopping, the herbal mass can be enclosed in cheesecloth for steeping.
 A generic recipe for a liter of génépi would require forty flowers and forty sugar lumps to be added to 40% alcohol by volume.

 Commercial génépi

 There are myriad of brands of génépi liqueur in commerce, most being of small production volume and limited distribution.
 Additionally, there are a number of commercial liqueurs that resemble génépi or share common ingredients, perhaps the most notable being Chartreuse produced by the Carthusian monks in the mountains beyond Grenoble.
 Conversely, numerous small producers throughout the French region of Savoy and the Italian region of Val d'Aosta have occasionally bottled and made available their local products, and many restaurateurs in those regions produce and sell their own.

-The traditional génépi from the Province of Cuneo has been selected by the Italian Slow Food Foundation as an Ark of Taste product.